microsoft/tolerant-php-parser/docs/HowItWorks.md

 #### Invariants
 * Invariants for all Tokens hold true
 * The tree contains every token
-* span of any node is sum of spans of child nodes and tokens
+* Span of any node is sum of spans of child nodes and tokens
 * The tree length exactly matches the file length
 * Every leaf node of the tree is a token
 * Every Node contains at least one Token